CodewithAshwani/Music-Store-Analysis/README.md

 11. Write a query that determines the customer that has spent the most on music for each country.
 Write a query that returns the country along with the top customer and howmuch they spent.
 For countries where the top amount spent is shared, provide all customers who spent this amount?
 <img width="769" alt="11" src="https://github.com/CodewithAshwani/music-analysis/assets/73930456/5eafd8b4-c38f-4e49-83c3-cf08c9a7b961">

+**Conclusions:**
+Through the analysis of the music store dataset using SQL, valuable insights are obtained regarding sales patterns, customer preferences, and geographical trends.
+These insights can inform decision-making processes, such as marketing strategies, inventory management, and customer engagement initiatives, to optimize business operations and drive growth.